SCIInstitute/ShapeWorks/docs/dev/commands.md

 # How to Add ShapeWorks Commands?

 To add ShapeWorks Commands, the following steps need to be followed:

-1. Declare command in Applications/shapeworks/Commands.h like this:
+1. Declare command in Applications/shapeworks/Commands.h

     ``
     COMMAND_DECLARE(CommandName, CommandType);
     ``

     CommandName is the name of the command.
     CommandType is the type of command.
     ShapeWorks supports ImageCommand, MeshCommand, ParticleSystemCommand, OptimizeCommandGroup and GroomCommandGroup

-2. Define command in Applications/shapeworks/ImageCommands.cpp if CommandType is ImageCommand Applications/shapeworks/MeshCommands.cpp if CommandType is MeshCommand Applications/shapeworks/ParticleSystemCommands.cpp if CommandType is ParticleSystemCommand Applications/shapeworks/Commands.cpp for other types of commands like this:
+2. Define command in
+    + Applications/shapeworks/ImageCommands.cpp if CommandType is ImageCommand
+    + Applications/shapeworks/MeshCommands.cpp if CommandType is MeshCommand
+    + Applications/shapeworks/ParticleSystemCommands.cpp if CommandType is ParticleSystemCommand
+    + Applications/shapeworks/Commands.cpp for other types of commands

-    ``
+    ```
     ///////////////////////////////////////////////////////////////////////////////
     // CommandName
     ///////////////////////////////////////////////////////////////////////////////